uberFoo/uberFoo.github.io/_posts/2024-03-04-dwarf-vs-splat.md

 Alas, when it comes to JavaScript, there simply is no competition.

 For all the tests performed, I used Python 3.11.6 and node v21.5.0.
-All timing information wos obtained from running [hyperfine](https://github.com/sharkdp/hyperfine).
+All timing information was obtained by using [hyperfine](https://github.com/sharkdp/hyperfine).
 Tests were run on a 2023 MacBook Pro with an M2 Max with 12 Cores and 64GB of RAM.
 The OS was macOS Sonoma 14.2.1.